 When you grind the peanuts into peanut butter you break up the peanuts in a lot of smaller pieces.
 In doing so, you release the fat that is trapped within the peanuts.
 Ground peanut butter literally consists of small peanut particles floating in their own oil.

 The smoother the peanut butter, the more the peanuts have been ground and broken up into smaller particles.
 (You could do this at home as well, using a strong food processor or blender.)

 you can imagine that you need a lot of fat for all those peanut particles to be dispersed in, especially if the peanut butter is very smooth.
 It is why a high fat content nut such as peanut butter is so suitable for making into a smooth paste.

 Even though you need a lot of fat and even though the liquid fat makes for a silky peanut butter, that high amount of liquid fat has a disadvantage.
 There is so much fat that the particles can float within it.
 They are not packed extremely tightly.

 As a result, the peanut particles will sink down the oil over time due to a process called sedimentation.
 This is why some peanut butters in the store have a liquid layer on top.
 This layer is peanut oil!

 Split oil can reduce shelf life

 Simply mixing the split peanut butter will overcome the problem, no harm is done.
 However, the shelf life of peanut butter that splits tends to be shorter than that of non-splitting peanut butter.
 The reason for this lies with the peanut oils.
 These oils can oxidize when they come into contact with air.
-This will create off smells and off flavours.
+This will create off-smells and off-flavors.